 Those problems remained, and they are real problems.
 But they immediately became only relatively important.
 They lost their sense of absolute importance.
 In fact, any personal problem I could think of now seemed to be a small, aesthetic complaint about the grand, mysterious gift of being randomly, unfairly alive that day.

 It's fairly cliché to say that we're all living on borrowed time, so it's no surprise how rarely we consider the truth in it (although David is clearly an exception).
-Many people don't bother at all unless they've experienced a truly life threatening situation—or at the least a situation that felt that way for a moment.
-Of the people who do put thought into it, it's often only after a close personal loss.
+Many people don't bother at all unless they've experienced a truly life threatening situation—at least one that felt that way for a moment—or after a close personal loss.
 Life is fleeting, though, and tomorrow isn't promised.
 That's as true for ourselves as it is for the people in our lives.
-Our time to live is an incredible gift card with an unknown balance: we can spend it on whatever we want, but we never know when it'll abruptly run out.
+Our time to live is an incredible gift card with an unknown balance: we can spend it on whatever we want, but we never know when that balance will abruptly run out.

-I grew up with an uncommon perspective due to my father dying at the age of 25 when I was 5 months old.
-Even as a child, I was acutely aware that not everyone grew old and almost expected a short life for myself.
-By the time I turned 21, I recognized that he had a wife and my older brother to support at my age.
+I grew up with an uncommon perspective since my father died at the age of 25 (I was 5 months old).
+Even as a child, I was acutely aware that not everyone grew old and even expected a short life for myself.
+By the time I turned 21, I recognized that he had a wife and my older brother to support at that point in his life.
 It would be easy to believe that a 21-year-old husband and father would be naive about his mortality, but it was only a few more years before he would buy a small life insurance policy and a couple more years before we would need it.
-Around the same time, I realized that my father would have been what most consider middle-aged by then, which felt strange because I'd never imagined him older than he was in his photos.
-When I turned 25, I couldn't help but feel mixed emotions as I appreciated the gift of moving ahead while remaining conscious that not everyone gets that opportunity.
+Around the same time, I realized that my father would've been what most consider middle-aged (had he lived), which felt strange because I'd never imagined him older than he was in photos.
+When I turned 26, I couldn't help but feel mixed emotions as I appreciated the gift of moving ahead while remaining conscious that not everyone gets that opportunity.

-I was 32 when my older brother died from a heart attack at the age of 37.
-Was it tragic to only get half a life or a blessing to have a life 50% longer than our father's?
+I was 32 when my 37-year-old brother died from a heart attack.
+Was it tragic to only get half a life or a blessing to live 50% longer than our father?
 Whether you see the glass as half empty or half full, the simple truth is that none of it was guaranteed to begin with.
-Most people expect to outlive their parents, but losing a sibling can catch you off-guard when you're still naive enough to imagine yourselves to be young men.
+Most people expect to outlive their parents, but losing a sibling can catch you off-guard when you're still naive enough to consider yourselves to be young.
 From that day forward, I would be conscious of the narrowing gap between my own age and the arbitrary number of years my brother was given to experience life.
 Then on my 38th birthday, I became older than my older brother.
-That's not the kind of achievement that makes one proud like the first time you beat him 2 out of 3 games of checkers or realizing that what might have been a lucky streak was actually the beginning of always being able to outrun your older brother.
+That's not the kind of achievement that makes one proud like the first time you beat him 2 out of 3 games of checkers or realizing that what might've been a lucky streak was actually the beginning of always being able to outrun your older brother.

 I'm 41 now, which is a number that reeks of middle age at best.
 It's also 4 years older than my brother and an incredible 16 years older than my father.
 When I think about living on borrowed time, those continually increasing gaps are what come to mind.
 Every passing year and the experiences they deliver feel like one-sided gifts from the universe that I'll never be able to reciprocate.
 Just last month, I watched my brother's oldest daughter walk down the aisle.
 He undoubtedly deserved that experience more than I did.
 Yet while I was there, he was 8 years away.
 People love to talk about how unfair life is, but we rarely bring it up when we're the ones getting the lucky breaks.
 What would our loved ones have done with the time if it had been given to them instead of us?